boostorg/hof/doc/src/identity.md

 Description
 -----------

-The `identity` function is an unary function object that returns whats given to it.
+The `identity` function is a unary function object that returns whats given to it.

 Synopsis
 --------